Barry-Greaves/machine-learning/README.md

 - Once in Github repository I then set up the development environment in Gitpod
 - I begun the website by creating an index.html page and css style sheet.
 - I committed all updates through the development process, ensuring they were well defined and included a clear message describing the reason for each commit.
-- The website is hosted on Github pages and can be found by navigated to the settings tab in the repoistory and then clicking on pages where you can find a link to the   live website.
+- The website is hosted on Github pages and the link can be found by navigating to the settings tab of the repoistory and then clicking on 'pages'.
--Live link is available here: https://barry-greaves.github.io/machine-learning/index.html
+- Live link is available here: https://barry-greaves.github.io/machine-learning/index.html

 <hr>

 # Forking This Project

-- Fork this project following the steps:
+Fork this project following the steps:
-- Open GitHub.
-- Click on the project to be forked.
+- In Github navigate to github.com/Barry-Greaves/machine-learning/
-- Find the 'Fork' button to the top right of the page.
+- Click on 'Fork' located in the top right hand corner of the repository
-- Once you click the button the fork will be in your repository..
+- Select an owner for the forked repository.
+- Click 'create fork'

 <hr>

 # Cloning This Project

-- Clone this project following the steps:
+Clone this project following the steps:
 - Open GitHub.
-- Click on the project to be cloned.
+- Select the Machine Learning Project
-- You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order to copy the URL..
+- Click the clipboard icon in order to copy the URL
-- Once you click the button the fork will be in your repository.
-- Open a new terminal.
+- Open the terminal.
-- Change the current working directory to the location that you want the cloned directory.
+- Change the current working directory to the location where you want the cloned directory.
-- Type 'git clone' and paste the URL copied in step 3.
+- Type 'git clone' and then paste the URL you have copied.
-- Press 'Enter' and the project is cloned.
+- Press 'Enter' and your clone has been create.

 <hr>